kramit/SC-200-Notes/General Notes.md

 03/10
 When prompted for your credentials, enter admin@WWLx560960.onmicrosoft.com as the username and W3e7P&3VFfO as the password.

+31/10
+When prompted for your credentials, enter admin@WWLx078335.onmicrosoft.com as the username and vBkOvY!%TQ2 as the password.

 QP6ZY161XBWUTWUT4F burnt

 QJTCMPNCQ14XDS9SLG burnt